Architecture

 Resolver-->>Auth: Default or tenant-local DuckDB handle

-Auth->>Data: Read or write analytics rows
+Auth->>Data: Read rows or write direct-ingest records

 Data-->>HTTP: JSON / success